 When Polarized Lenses Can Cause Problems?

 Because polarized lenses block out glare and light at certain angles it can prevent users from seeing any reflections they normally see.
 Reflection off of icy patches on the road or ski slopes may not show up as strong as normal.
 Additionally, LCD displays from certain devices such as car stereos, microwaves, mobile and computer monitors could get blocked out, especially with lower quality polarization films.
 We have also had feedback from some customers about the polarization interacting with polarized films in their tinted car windows.

 How do I know if I have Polarized Lenses?

 If your lenses are removed from your sunglasses, turn one lens 90 degrees from the other and look through both lenses at the same time.
 You will notice that you can't see out of the lenses.
 Regular sunglass lenses will just appear darker and maintain the same level of tint as they are turned.
-If you lenses are still in your sunglasses you can look at a high glare reflection off a car window.
-If you turn your sunglasses in a clockwise motion while looking at the glare it will get brighter and duller as the sunglasses are turned if the lenses are polarized.
-If the glare remains the same, you have regular sunglass lenses.
+If you lenses are still in your sunglasses you can look at almost any computer screen while spinning the sunglasses around like a clock.
+At some angles the screen will black out and at others you will still be able to see the screen.
+You can also look at the glare off a car window or water.
+This glare should be almost unbearable without sunglasses.
+However, with polarized lenses you will still see the glare but should be able to view it comfortably.

 Upgrade To Ultimate HD Lenses